ChrstphrHll/npc_gen/students/Connovar Kaminsky.md

 ---
 ### Description
 - 4th year Half-Orc Sorcerer in Treskal
-- straight dark red hair that's put up in a large bun, Brown eyes, and Pale Green skin
+- short wavy brunette hair that's messy, Brown eyes, and Pale Green skin
 - Is Helpful and Plodding, and has Creativity as their ideal

 ### Organizations